-Brine Release Assessment & Cleanup, Keen, North Dakota
+Brine Release Assessment & Cleanup, Keene, North Dakota

 Produced brine water leaked from a disposal pipeline and impacted the surrounding soil, groundwater, and nearby creek.
 Earth Systems used a geophysical survey including Electro-magnetic (EM) and Electrical resistivity (ER) to non-intrusively assess the horizontal and vertical extent of impacts.
 Geochemical mechanisms prohibiting plant growth at the site were assessed with surface soil sampling.
 The nature and extent of groundwater impacts were assessed by installing and sampling monitoring wells.